babusid/linux-checklist/README.md

 1. **Do Forensics Questions**

 	You may destroy the requisite information if you work on the checklist!
+Tip: The majority of the time, the forensics questions (at least one of them) will ask you to find a certain type of file, or a certain file on the system.
+To print the entirety of the filetree, and reveal every file as well as its path, use `sudo ls -aR`.
+Pipe the output of this to `grep""`and you will be able to find most any type of file, or specific file. (grep is essentially ctrl+F for the terminal)

+	Ex: `sudo ls -aR|grep"example.mp3"`
 1. Secure root

 	set `PermitRootLogin no` in `/etc/ssh/sshd_config`